 I am a Ph.D. candidate in Economics and Environmental Science at the University of California, Santa Barbara.
-I will be on the job market in AY 2024-2025.
+I will join the Department of Agricultural & Resource Economics – University of California, Davis as a UC President’s Postdoctoral Fellow in Fall 2025.

-My research investigates how environmental change and policies shape and are shaped by patterns of social and economic inequalities.
-I combine new data with economic theory, empirical methods, and natural science to examine these interactions.
-My recent projects have focused on quantifying the social equity outcomes of water scarcity and regulation in California.
+My research investigates how environmental change and policies shape and are shaped by patterns of socioeconomic and environmental inequalities in the context of water resources and management.
+I integrate new data, economic and natural science theories, and econometric methods to analyze these interactions.
+My recent projects focus on quantifying the social equity outcomes of water scarcity and regulation in California.

 My job market paper is the first to comprehensively evaluate the efficiency and reallocative impacts of policy counterfactuals under the Sustainable Groundwater Management Act, using restricted-access farm-level data.